 Aside from the benefits above, water is essential to oral health.
 Drinking H2O gives people a cleaner mouth, fresher breath, stronger teeth, and a moister mouth.

 Water is essential to the Earth.
 In fact, many of its properties are critical for the proliferation of life.
-History teaches us that civilization began along rivers and major waterways like Tigris and Euphrates of Mesopotamia, the Nile for the ancient society of Egypt, and the banks of Tiber in Rome.
+History teaches us that civilization began along rivers and major waterways like the Tigris and Euphrates of Mesopotamia, the Nile for the ancient society of Egypt, and the banks of Tiber in Rome.

 All known life forms are dependent on water for survival.
 Humans use it for agriculture, drinking, washing, transportation, chemical use, heat exchange, fire extinction, recreation, business, food processing, among others.